anushka18z/SaiKet-Systems-Internship-/README.md

-# Frontend Development Tasks – [Your Organization/Project Name]
+# Frontend Development Tasks – [My Github Repo for all the **Tasks** I've completed in my One-month Remote Internship At SaiKet Systems]

 This repository contains a collection of my frontend development tasks completed during my time at **SaiKet Systems** as a **Frontend Web Developer [Intern]**.
 These tasks cover a variety of fundamental to intermediate web development tasks using **HTML**, **CSS**, and **JavaScript**.